Improved Extended Regular Expression Matching: Reducing Space

 \subsection{Macro Tree Traversal}

 We process the cluster as in the algorithm of Section~\ref{sec:improvedalgorithmsub}, but we modify the ordering as follows.
 There are three cases: \begin{description} \item[Case 1. $C$ is a leaf cluster.]
 We process $C$ as before. \item[Case 2. $C$ has a single child cluster.]
 We recursively process the child cluster before processing~$C$. \item[Case 3. $C$ has two child clusters.]
-We recursively process the child cluster with the maximum number of descendants in the macro tree, then recursively process the other child cluster, then process $C$. \end{description} After processing $C$, we discard the match graphs of any children of $C$.
+We recursively process the heavy child cluster of $C$, then recursively process the light child cluster, then process $C$. \end{description} After processing $C$, we discard the match graphs of any children of $C$.

-Since processing a cluster only requires the match graphs of children of a cluster, it follows that the algorithm correctly solves the problem as before.
+Since processing a cluster requires only the match graphs of its children, the algorithm correctly solves the problem as before.
 We show that this reduces the number of stored match graphs to $O(\log k)$.
 Consider the algorithm at the time of processing a cluster $C$, and let $L$ be the path of clusters from the root of the macro tree to $C$.
-By the ordering, the algorithm stores at this point the match graphs of the children of $C$ and for each light cluster on $L$, the match graph of its heavy sibling.
-By Lemma~\ref{lem:heavypathdecomposition}, we thus store at most $\log \ell + O(1) = O(\log k)$ match graphs.
-In total, the algorithm uses $O(n^2 \log k/w + n + m)$ space.
+By the ordering, the algorithm stores, at this point, the match graphs of the children of $C$ and, for each light cluster on $L$, the match graph of its heavy sibling.
+Recall from Lemma~\ref{lem:clustering} that $M$ contains $\ell = O(k)$ nodes.
+Hence, by Lemma~\ref{lem:heavypathdecomposition}, we thus store at most $\log \ell + O(1) = O(\log k)$ match graphs.
+In total, the algorithm uses $O(n^2 \log k/w + n + m)=O(n^2+m)$ space.

+\begin{theorem} Given an extended regular expression $R$ of length $m$ containing $k$ extended operators and a string $Q$ of length $n$, we can solve the extended regular expression matching problem for $R$ and $Q$ in space $O(n^2 + m)$ and time $O(n^\omega k + n^2m)$. \end{theorem}